 Why might I need both an abdominal and pelvic ultrasound?

 Yes.
-It is fine to have a pelvic ultrasound while you have your period.
+It's fine to have a pelvic ultrasound while you have your period.
 Just let the sonographer know before they start the scan.

 When will I get my ultrasound test results?